aahlenst/virtomate/docs/man/virtomate.rst

    Indicates an operation error; a JSON error message will be printed to standard output.

 2
-   Indicates an usage error; usage information will be printed to standard error.
+   Indicates a usage error; usage information will be printed to standard error.

 Subcommands may exit with additional statuses.